Manhattan Catastrophic Injury Attorney

 These injuries can include:

-- Severe burns: Burns can result in permanent scarring and disfigurement, as well as putting the victim at risk of infection and often requiring many follow-up treatments.
+Burns that cover a large portion of the body can be catastrophic.
+The most severe burns require cosmetic surgery, skin grafts, and months in a burn unit to recover.
+In fact, some burn victims must stay in a medically induced coma while they heal because of excruciating pain.
+Burns can result in permanent scarring and disfigurement, as well as putting the victim at risk of infection and often requiring many follow-up treatments.
 Severely-burned individuals often report being unable to return to jobs that involve working in the public due to the extraordinary scarring.
 Burns can also cause debilitating impacts such as nerve and muscle damage, as well as a loss of range of motion in jointed areas that experienced heavy scarring as a result of the burn.
+In some burn cases, victims recover completely but are left with scars and still might work.
+Unfortunately, severe burns also cause organ and other internal damage, making it impossible to work.

 No matter what type of catastrophic injury a person suffers in Manhattan, the experienced, compassionate lawyers at Jacoby & Meyers, LLP have the depth of knowledge to understand their injury and to fight to obtain compensation for it.